catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 `success` : Boolean! indicates whether the mutation was successful.

 `message` : String! shows the result of the mutation.

-An illustration by [Apollo](https://www.apollographql.com/tutorials/lift-off-part1/feature-data-requirements) showing the fields on the mutation type.

 ## wording